svm-zhang/mhcflow/README.md

 ## Disclaimer

-I, by no means, try to overtake the origianl idea of `polysolver` algorithm.
+I, by no means, try to overtake the origianl idea and implementation of `polysolver` algorithm.
 This repo opens to all non-commercial researchers and projects.
 My mere purpose is to make `polysolver` better, faster, more versatile, if not more accurate.

 ## Citation